Jul 17, 2025

 A: Common materials include:

-1. PVC (polyvinyl chloride): It's flexible and low cost.
+1. PVC (polyvinyl chloride): Its flexible and low cost.

 2. XLPE (cross-linked polyethylene): It resists heat well and is strong.